mitranim/posterus/readme.md

   struct Resource{}

   // This compiles if `Resource` derives the `Copy` trait,
-  // but types with destructors don't have that luxury }
+  // but types with destructors don't have that option }
 ```